 What do you do when the attorney on the other side is being unprofessional, or nasty, or simply impossible?
 What do you do when you have an adversary who stalls, doesn’t return calls, or simply delays matters?
 How do you get the most out of your negotiation?
 How do you save a deal from going south?

-The discussion will center on the analysis of the legal issues representing athletes and entertainers in contract negotiation and when there is a crisis and representation is needed with the media and in the court room.
+The discussion will center on the analysis of the legal issues related to representing athletes and entertainers when there is a crisis and representation is needed with the media and in the court room.
 The panel will also cover changes in legal business issues under various collective bargaining agreements.

 V.P.
 Business Affairs